Robert Rodriguez: Early career

 The short film Bedhead attracted enough attention to encourage him to seriously attempt a career as a filmmaker.
 He went on to shoot the action flick El Mariachi (1992) in Spanish; he shot it for around $7,000 with money raised by his friend Adrian Kano and from payments for his own participation in medical testing studies.
+During the process of these medical studies, he met Peter Marquardt, who went on to act in El Mariachi.
 Rodriguez won the Audience Award for this film at the Sundance Film Festival in 1993.
 Intended for the Spanish-language low-budget home-video market, the film was "cleaned up" by Columbia Pictures with post-production work costing several hundred thousand dollars before it was distributed in the United States.
 Its promotion still advertised it as "the movie made for $7,000".
 Rodriguez described his experiences making the film in his book Rebel Without a Crew (1995).

 Mainstream success

 Desperado was a sequel to El Mariachi that starred Antonio Banderas and introduced Salma Hayek to international audiences as her English-language breakthrough role.
 Rodriguez went on to collaborate with Quentin Tarantino on the vampire thriller From Dusk till Dawn (also both co-producing its two sequels), and he wrote, directed, and produced the TV series for his own cable network, El Rey.
 Rodriguez has also worked with Kevin Williamson, on the sci-fi thriller film The Faculty.

+Rodriguez, formerly a member of Writers Guild of America West, left and maintained financial core status in 2001.

-In 2001, Rodriguez enjoyed his first Hollywood hit with Spy Kids, which went on to become a movie franchise.
+That year, Rodriguez enjoyed his first Hollywood hit with Spy Kids, which went on to become a movie franchise.
 A third "mariachi" film also appeared in late 2003, Once Upon a Time in Mexico, which completed the Mexico Trilogy (also called the Mariachi Trilogy).
 He operates a production company called Troublemaker Studios, formerly Los Hooligans Productions.